 Bay View Books & Music: This is a local seller of books, records, CDs and DVDs.
 2653 S. Kinnickinnic Ave.

-Next door, at 3385, is Sprocket Cafe offering coffee, bakery and lunch items in an eclectic, neighborhood cafe.
+Sorry that Rusty Sprocket Antiques has closed but their Sprocket Cafe offering coffee, bakery and lunch items in an eclectic, neighborhood cafe at 3385.

 R Vintage n’ More – Mid Century & Antique Mall: At 2653 S. Kinnickinnic Ave., they feature a large selection of Mid-century items, antiques, glass, jewelry, coins, art, lighting, collectibles and toys.
 I found a vintage world globe, perfect for Globalphile!!